clas-web/multisite-csv-importer/readme.md

-## Screenshots

-1. Plugin's interface

 ## Installation

 Installing the plugin:

 1. Unzip the plugin's directory into `wp-content/plugins`.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. The plugin will be available under Tools -> CSV Importer on WordPress administration page.
+1. The plugin will be available under Tools -> Multisite CSV Importer on WordPress administration page.

 ## Usage

-Click on the CSV Importer link on your WordPress network admin page, choose the file you would like to import and click Import.
+Click on the Multisite CSV Importer link on your WordPress network admin page, choose the file you would like to import and click Import.
 The `examples` directory inside the plugin's directory contains several files that demonstrate how to use the plugin.
 The best way to get started is to import one of